maany/cern-docker-lwce/CE/README.md

  ## Build docker image
  If you want to build the docker image locally, you can build one from the Dockerfile included in the source code.
-  - cd into the directory /cern-docker-ce/CE
+  - cd into the directory cern-docker-ce/CE
-  - build a docker image using
+  - build a docker image using the command
   `docker build -t lwce .`

 # Start a container

 ```
-# please be sure to specify the placeholder {location_of_cern_docker_lwce}
+# please ensure that you specify the correct value for the placeholder {location_of_cern_docker_lwce}
 sudo docker run -d -it --name=mountest --mount type=bind,source={location_of_cern_docker_lwce}/CE/ce-config,target=/ce-config lwce /bin/bash

 ```